 “This [scholarship] was fundamental for my education…I am a foreign student who recently fell in love with wine and wants to dedicate a life to it.
 So the funds were an amazing aid and support tool.
 I love the fact that this scholarship makes an investment in people in the industry who want to succeed, and they [GWEF] understand that.”—Fanny Gonzalez, 2018 GWEF Scholarship Winner

-Each year, San Francisco Wine School donates the proceeds of their Anniversary Celebration & Scholarship Auction to the Glancy Wine Education Fund to support the next year's scholarship.
+Each year, San Francisco Wine School donates the proceeds of their Anniversary Celebration & Scholarship Auction to the Glancy Wine Education Foundation to support the next year's scholarship.
 This year the demand for scholarships has again outpaced the fundraising efforts to date.
 You can help close the gap by making a tax-deductible donation now!